LassoSoft/LassoGuide/lasso_guide_source/operations/images-multimedia.rst

    ``-right`` parameters specify the offset of the resulting image within the initial image.

-.. method:: image->flipv
+.. member:: image->flipv

    Creates a vertical mirror image by reflecting the pixels around the central X-axis.

-.. method:: image->fliph
+.. member:: image->fliph

    Creates a horizontal mirror image by reflecting the pixels around the central Y-axis.